SeyZ/jsonapi-serializer/README.md

         - *topLevelLinks*: An object that describes the top-level links.
 Values can be *string* or a *function* (see examples below)
         - *dataLinks*: An object that describes the links inside data.
 Values can be *string* or a *function* (see examples below)
         - *relationshipLinks*: An object that describes the links inside relationships.
 Values can be *string* or a *function* (see examples below)
+        - *keyForAttribute*: A function that maps the attribute (passed as an argument) to the key.
+Attributes are dasherized by default.

 ## Examples